 The second option is the clear winner here.

-Pruvo reckons 40% of hotel prices drop after reservations are made.
+Pruvo reckons that 40% of hotel prices drop after reservations are made.
 So you don’t want to miss out on any potential savings.
 Pruvo finds a lower-priced deal so you can cancel the original and take the new price on a different site.
 And it’s free.
 Enough said.

 Flight Fare Compare

 Flight Fare Compare is a tool for comparing Google Flights to several other large flight search engines.
 When you’ve found a fare you like in Google Flights, click the Chrome extension button to compare the fare with prices from Skyscanner, Momondo, and Kayak.

 When I’m doing flight research, I often use all 4 of these websites so this tool is a timesaver as I don’t need to open new windows and perform the search across all of them.